-Why were prehistoric insects so big? | EarthSky.org
+Why were prehistoric insects so big? | EarthSky

 While over a million insect species live today, truly giant insects no longer exist.
 Why did they disappear?

 There are two main reasons.
 The most important is that our atmosphere has changed.
-Millions of years go, the air surrounding our planet was warmer, moister and contained more oxygen.
-During the Carboniferous and Permian periods, Earth’s air contained 31-35 percent oxygen, as compared to just 21 percent oxygen in the air today.
+Millions of years ago, the air surrounding our planet was warmer, moister and contained more oxygen.
+During the Carboniferous and Permian periods, Earth’s air contained 31-35% oxygen, as compared to just 21% oxygen in the air today.

 Oxygen levels are especially important for insects because they don’t have lungs.
-Instead, they rely on air flowing through a series of opening across their bodies called spiracles, which connect directly to the tissues that need oxygen.
+Instead, they rely on air flowing through a series of openings across their bodies called spiracles, which connect via tiny tubes to the tissues that need oxygen.

 But there’s another reason giant insects disappeared.
 As ancient dinosaurs evolved the ability to fly, eventually becoming modern birds, they put a cap on insect size through predation and competition.